paris-swc/advanced-numpy-lesson/01-operations.md

 >
 > * Learner will explain the difference between element-wise and matrix product of two arrays.
 > * Learner will apply reduction functions (mean, min, max) along a given axis.
-> * Learner find a specialised numerical algorithm from the ones available in numpy.
+> * Learner will be able to find a specialised numerical algorithm from the ones available in numpy.
-> * Learner will be able to use from several sorting routines.
+> * Learner will be able to sort array along given axis.

 Multiplication of two arrays is elementwise.
 For example, to calculate a square of each element we may use: